 These are probably the easiest to define because they are covered under BS EN 14351-1:2010.
 The standard stipulates that roof windows must be installed in the same orientation and ‘in plane’ with the surrounding roof, typically at a minimum 15° pitch.
 Once installed, they should be weatherproofed using a skirt or flashing.

-Roof windows must be CE marked before they can be sold and manufacturers are expected to provide a declaration of performance (DOP) to advise specifiers how each unit performs under test conditions.
+Roof windows must be UKCA marked before they can be sold and manufacturers are expected to provide a declaration of performance (DOP) to advise specifiers how each unit performs under test conditions.
 Typically, this will cover things such as tests to simulate prolonged and heavy rainfall, how the roof window withstands increased air pressure, glass deflection and monitoring any air leakage to ensure the product does not create drafts or allow in damp.

 Roof windows are usually only available in standardised shapes and sizes and are typically smaller than rooflights.
 However, new products have recently become available using improved glass specifications that allow much larger sizes to be manufactured.

-Glazing Vision offer two types of CE marked roof windows.
+Glazing Vision offer two types of UKCA marked roof windows.
 Our Pitchglaze units are fixed roof windows, that can be installed in roof pitches between 15° and 60° and offer completely frameless internal views, such as in this private residence in Milton Keynes.
 Pitchvent is a top hinged ventilation roof window available as either a manually operated unit or powered by chain actuators hidden within the frame.
 Both of these products can be manufactured in sizes up to 3m2 (measured to internal aperture) offering huge increased in natural daylight and ventilation.

 ‘Rooflight’ is a generic term that can sometimes mean different things.
 Typically, the term refers to a glazed unit installed on a flat roof, or where installed on a pitched roof it is likely to be fitted ‘out of plane’ with the level of the tiling.